FSHostClient is a free program to connect FSX, FSX:SE, and Prepar3D to FSHost servers.

 - Translate the program.
 I hope to have FSHostClient

 available in multiple languages in the future.
 If you're interested

 in translating messages from English to another language, please let me know.

 - Fix jittery movement of remote planes.
 When flying in close formation with another aircraft, the other

 aircraft jumps around in the sky.
-Update: see the following forum thread for more information, especially
+See the following forum post for more information: